Massive fire destroys Alan Grayson’s home in Windermere

 The cause of the fire is under investigation.

-It’s not known if Grayson, a Democrat who held Florida’s District 9 congressional seat from 2013-2017, currently lives at the home.
+It’s not known if Grayson, a Democrat who held Florida’s District 9 congressional seat from 2013-2017, was home at the time of the fire.

+Thank you for your support, friends.
+I am grateful that everyone (including the pups) is safe.— Dena Grayson, MD, PhD (@DrDenaGrayson) March 16, 2021

+All of our clothes were burned, but then again, I haven't needed a business suit in over a year due to the pandemic, so I guess there's that. https://t.co/lryzTHbNMr

 ACTIVE FIRE: Multiple units are battling a house fire in Windermere on Oak Park.
 Orange County Fire Rescue reported the cause of the fire is unknown at this time.
 Take a look a this video. pic.twitter.com/HqkOWCXX4Z— Treasure Roberts (@News6Treasure) March 16, 2021